jayurbain/self-driving-car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.

-As a first step, I decided to convert the images to grayscale from RGB.
+As a first preprocessing step, images were converted to grayscale from RGB.
 The idea is to simplify the data to focus on the patterns in the traffic signs.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image_rgb_gray.png]]

-Here is an example of a traffic sign image before and after grayscaling.

-As a last step, I normalized the image data to have zero-mean because to reduce variance in lighting conditions.
+As a second preprocessing step, grayscale image data was normalized to zero-mean to reduce variance in lighting, and to improve learning efficiency, i.e., to converge to an optimal weighting quicker.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model is derived from the LeNet Architecture and consists of the following layers:

-Architecture
+*LeTrafficeSigns* Architecture
 Layer 1: Convolutional.
-The output shape should be 28x28x6.
+The input shape is 32x32x1 and the output shape should be 28x28x6.
 Activation.
 Your choice of activation function.
 Pooling.
 The output shape should be 14x14x6.
 Layer 2: Convolutional.
 The output shape should be 10x10x16.